 Do you do background checks on adopters?

 No. We have an open adoption policy because we believe animal lovers come from all backgrounds and walks of life.
-We do have potential adopters fill out a pre-adoption questionnaire, and they will have a consultation with one of our adoption specialists.
+We do have potential adopters fill out a pre-adoption questionnaire, and they will have a consultation with one of our customer service representatives.

 Why are your animals priced the way they are?

-Prices are determined by many factors, including size, age, breed, training, experience with children and other pets, etc. The animals that are most in demand – such as puppies – help pay for the care of the animals that may be at TCHS for a longer stay.
+Prices are determined by many factors, including size, age, breed, training, experience with children and other pets, etc. The animals who are most in demand – such as puppies – help pay for the care of the animals who may be at TCHS for a longer stay.
 The adoption price differences are based on the community’s preferences and demand – not the shelter’s belief that one animal is more valuable than another.
-The fee helps cover spay/neuter, microchip, vaccines and other costs.
+The fee helps cover spay/neuter, microchip, vaccines, and other costs.

 Can you call me if a certain breed of animal comes in?

-TCHS is a small nonprofit, and we can’t maintain a call list like that.
-We encourage potential adopters to keep an eye on our website, tricountyhumanesociety.org.
+\We encourage potential adopters to keep an eye on our website, tricountyhumanesociety.org.
 Call us at 320-252-0896 if you have questions about a specific animal or want to place a deposit over the phone.
 You can also use Petfinder.com.
+We do not have the staffing to keep up on request lists.

 Have the animals had all of their shots?

-They’ve had their first set of core vaccines here, but they will likely need boosters and/or a rabies vaccine.
+They’ve had their first set of core vaccines here, but they could need boosters and/or a rabies vaccine.
 Your vet will let you know which ones you will still need to get and when to do so upon reviewing the medical record you’ll receive when you adopt.
-A rabies vaccine needs to be given by a licensed veterinarian and registered under your name, which is why it is not routinely given at TCHS.
+A rabies vaccine needs to be given by a licensed veterinarian and registered under your name, which is why it is not always given at TCHS.

 Can you recommend a veterinarian for me?